Gear4music (Holdings) plc

 A disaster recovery plan is in place and reviewed annually.
 The Group maintains appropriate insurance cover to protect against material loss or claims against the Group.
 The insured values and type of cover are comprehensively reviewed on an annual basis in conjunction with the Group’s insurance broker.

-The Group is controlled by the Board of Directors.
-The Board is headed by the Chairman, comprises six Directors, of which three are Executive and three are Non-Executive, meeting the QCA code’s guidance that a board should have at least two independent Non-Executive Directors.
-It is recognised that the CEO, being a major shareholder, risks individual dominance of the Board but the Board’s view is that the independent NEDs and committees mitigate this risk.
+The Board of Directors controls the Group.
+The Board is headed by the Executive Chair, comprises six Directors, of which three are Executive and three are Non-Executive, meeting the QCA code’s guidance that a board should have at least two independent Non-Executive Directors.
+It is recognised that the Executive Chair, being a major shareholder, risks individual dominance of the Board but the Board’s view is that the Senior Independent Director and two further independent NEDs and committees mitigate this risk.

 The Board is satisfied that the six directors collectively provide a broad range of relevant skills and experiences, and that the composition strikes a good balance between independence and knowledge of the business, to enable it to effectively discharge its duties and responsibilities.